-Shipping and freight is a global industry and as such, it involves trading in many currencies.
-US Dollar, Euro and Pound are the most common of the currencies involved in trading.
+Shipping and freight is a global industry, and as such, it involves trading in many currencies.
+US Dollar, Euro, and Pound are the most common currencies in trading.

-Since each country has its individual rate of exchange and these three main currencies fluctuate the shipping industry had to find a way to offset monetary losses due to this fluctuation.
+Since each country has its exchange rate and these three main currencies fluctuate, the shipping industry had to find a way to offset monetary losses due to this fluctuation.

-Currency Adjustment Factor (CAF) is a charge levied by some of the shipping lines on some of the trade lanes to cover such financial losses.
-The quantum of CAF could be on percentage basis or per container basis.
+Currency Adjustment Factor (CAF) is a charge levied by some shipping lines on trade lanes to cover such financial losses.
+The quantum of CAF could be on a percentage or per container basis.